Chilipp/straditize/paper/paper.md

 numeric routines from scipy [@Jones2001] and numpy [@Oliphant2006].

 ![A standard pollen diagram from Hoya del Castillo with data from @Davis2007](hoya-del-castillo.png)

+# Acknowledgements

+We gratefully acknowledge funding by the Swiss National Science Foundation (SNF) through the HORNET project (200021_169598).

 # References